Hello and thank you for visiting my website. I am have been slave to Sugar Gliders (Petaurus breviceps) since 1997.

 Sugar gliders are also by nature, hardy animals.
 There are no known vaccinations for them and if bred properly and fed a proper diet, they are given the best chance possible for a good, healthy life.

 However, there can be some set-backs along the way.
 Accidents can happen.
 Sugar gliders can get injured and may require immediate vet attention.
-A broken leg or deep wound, may be very costly to care for with a qualified exotics vet, so it’s important that you are prepared financially for these type of situations.
+A broken leg or deep wound, may be very costly to care for with a qualified exotics vet, so it’s important that you are prepared financially for these type of situations, and that you have found a competent exotics vet near you.

 Sugar gliders can contract parasites from other animals, food and water sources.
 No matter how clean or how careful we are, we must do preventatives.
 Since sugar gliders are still this side of wild, if they are sick, they can hide it for a long period of time and then it may be too late.
 For the pet owner, a yearly vet wellness check up with parasite screening is highly recommended.